AthiraSreejith25/Catatool/README.md

-# Catatool: A Custom Built Server Cataloguing Tool
+# Catatool: A Custom-Built Server Cataloguing Tool

 A server cataloguing tool I built for the EHPC server at the EHEP Lab at IISER Mohali.
 It is not a full-fledged tool and does not do end-to-end automation.